dickensc/Hyper2020/README.md

 # HyPER2020

+./run.sh will run examples passed , go through all splits, and for each split will run GPP, uniform, linear, quadratic, and original/mixture, block.

  Reworking of the Hyper Recommender system.

  The original HyPER recommender system made design decisions that were necessary for scalability with the PSL version being used in 2015.